India is a consensus overweight among foreign investors: Geoffrey Dennis

-As the markets head into a new calendar year, GEOFFREY DENNIS, managing director and head of global emerging markets at UBS Securities, tells Puneet Wadhwa 2017 will see a modest pick-up in global growth.
-Edited excerpts: What is your assessment of how CY16 has panned out for the global financial markets, and what is the road ahead for 2017?
-The main feature of markets in 2016 was considerable volatility on a series of political events, but with a supportive backdrop of ample liquidity.
-The key features of 2016 were sluggish global growth; a falling dollar; rising ...
+As the markets head into a new calendar year, GEOFFREY DENNIS, managing director and head, Global Emerging Markets, UBS Securities tells Puneet Wadhwa that calendar year 2017 (CY17) will see a modest pick-up in global growth and expects the US Federal Reserve to hike rates twice in the calendar year.
+Edited excerpts: What is your assessment of how calendar year 2016 has panned out for the global financial markets, and what is the road ahead for 2017?
+What are the key triggers and risks?
+The main feature of markets in 2016 was considerable volatility on a series of ...

 TO READ THE FULL STORY, SUBSCRIBE NOW AT JUST Rs 149 A MONTH